loganjmoore/bzdemo/README.md

 Composer
 ------------------------------------------------------------------------
-I have pulled in a php file upload library via composer.
+I have pulled in a few different libraries via composer such as: slince/upload for handling file uploads league/csv for parsing csv files phpunit/phpunit for unit testing